Snow-covered sea ice seen past a tree-lined shore in Churchill

 Q: Why is polar bear hunting allowed?

 "Hunting is important to some Indigenous peoples in terms of both culture and subsistence.
-Where hunting is allowed, takes are governed by a quota system designed to keep the harvest within the bounds that populations can support.”
+But vigilance is needed to ensure quota systems are sustainable, keeping the harvest within the bounds that populations can support.”

-Unfortunately, polar bear habitat is no longer stable.
+Aside from the harvest situation in Nunavut, polar bear quota systems will require careful monitoring across the Arctic as habitat loss continues.
 Polar bears depend on the sea-ice surface to catch their seal prey, and global warming means progressively less sea ice on which they can hunt.
-Ultimately, all polar bears will see their habitats literally melting under their feet unless we act to curb greenhouse gas emissions.
-Science has already documented declines in some populations as a direct result of habitat loss, but changes in harvest have not always followed these new abundance estimates.
 If sea ice declines continue to drive down population numbers, ultimately there will be no sustainable harvest anywhere.

 Dr. Steven Amstrup on the tundra